c2corg/v6_images/README.md

 - stored locally in an "incoming" directory;
 - converted to smaller sizes.

-The image is not uploaded to S3 immediately.
+The image is uploaded immediately to S3.
 The user receives the renamed filename.